Phase I ESARequest a Quote! Phase II ESARequest a Quote!

 The Wisconsin Department of Health Services (WDHS) has sent the Wisconsin Department of Natural Resources (WDNR) recommended groundwater standards of 20 parts per trillion (ppt) for PFOA and PFOS individually and combined.
 WDHS continues to work on additional recommendations for other PFAS.

-As indicated above, the EPA has a health advisory level of 70 ppt for combined levels of PFOA and PFOS.
-Both the U.S. EPA health advisory level and the recommended WDHS groundwater standard are set at a level to protect people, including sensitive populations, like people who are pregnant, and babies, from health effects associated with PFOA and PFOS exposures.
+Both the U.S. EPA health advisory level and the recommended WDHS groundwater standard are set to protect people, including sensitive populations such as people who are pregnant and babies, from the health effects associated with PFOA and PFOS exposures.
 The groundwater standard recommended by WDHS is based on more recent scientific findings.

 Revisions to Wisconsin Surface Water Standard

-As part of the effort to protect surface water and public health across Wisconsin, the WDNR plans to work with key public and industry stakeholders, state agencies, the state Legislature, the governor and the general public to update the State’s surface water quality criteria regarding PFAS.
+As part of the effort to protect surface water and public health across Wisconsin, the WDNR plans to work with key public and industry stakeholders, state agencies, the state Legislature, the governor and the general public to update Wisconsin’s surface water quality criteria regarding PFAS.

-In Wisconsin, PFAS have been detected in drinking and surface water near spill locations and near sources of industrial or manufacturing use.
-The WDNR seeks to protect humans from the adverse effects of PFAS resulting from contact with or ingestion of surface waters of the state and from ingestion of fish taken from surface waters of the state by creating human health surface water quality criteria for PFOS and PFOA, as well as any other PFAS which the department determines may be harmful to human health.
-WDNR currently continues to review other states' and federal agencies' guidelines for PFAS in air, soil, water, fish, and wildlife.
+The WDNR seeks to protect humans from the adverse effects of PFAS resulting from contact with or ingestion of surface waters of the state and from ingestion of fish taken from surface waters of the state by creating human health surface water quality criteria for PFOS and PFOA.
+This includes any other PFAS that the department determines may be harmful to human health.
+The WDNR continues to review other states and federal agencies' guidelines for PFAS in air, soil, water, fish, and wildlife.

-Additional information about the WDNR’s current PFAS activities can be found at: https://dnr.wi.gov/topic/Contaminants/PFAS.html.
-Federal information from the U.S. Environmental Protection Agency (USEPA) can be found at: https://www.epa.gov/pfas.
+Additional information about the WDNR’s current PFAS activities can be found on the Wisconsin DNR’s website.
+Federal information can be found on the U.S. Environmental Protection Agency (USEPA) website.

 As a first step to investigate different approaches to address a potential PFAS issue, please contact Jim Lindemann, Hyde’s President, at his office: (262) 250-1226, or on his cell phone: (262) 227-5878.
-With deep experience in environmental chemistry and applied hydrogeology, Jim’s technical specialty is identifying and pursuing the best cleanup solutions that can be completed in the shortest timeframe to achieve state-accepted closure at the lowest possible cost.
+Hyde Environmental is your go-to for environmental consulting and cleanup in Wisconsin and the Midwest.

-Hyde Phase 1 & Phase 2 Environmental Assessments Across the Midwest
+Hyde Provides Phase 1 & Phase 2 Environmental Assessments Midwest-Wide